 Like any detailed letter, you shouldn’t be complacent by merely submitting a document from a premade template as it is.
 You will have to work on writing what is asked or completing what makes the agreement complete.
 Focus on recognizing your encroachment’s purpose, its type, all the details regarding the encroachment descriptions and dimensions, supporting documents and sketches, and the full information of other existing encroachments that already affected the property of concern.

 Step 3: Make the Document as Clear as Possible

 Keep your encroachment agreement clear both literally and metaphorically.
 First, you ensure that the words written there are legible to read.
 But most importantly, the words should be understood by the public, easy to follow, and would eliminate typical questions regarding the encroachment.
 Otherwise, unclear agreements may be voided.
-You can also do that by adding instructions, charts for presentation, and dividing the details according to clauses.
+You can also do that by adding instructions, Timeline charts for presentation, and dividing the details according to clauses.

 Step 4: Have It Signed

 While most agreements end with a closing statement, ensure that your encroachment agreement also concludes with signatures from every party of concern.
 This part confirms that all parties concerned are aware of the encroachment plan and they do not disagree with the project at all.
 Those signatures are extremely important upon submitting an encroachment acknowledgment application (EAL).

 An encroachment is good especially when there is permission involved, an agreement, and a good cause in encroaching.
 Asking for permission and agreeing on terms will help avoid disputes.
 And most importantly, a proper purpose is essential because there are many projects and structures out there that fail.
 An example is the water encroachment in a poorly planned urban development, which became a top leading cause of poor water drainage, flooding, and landslides.

 When should I prepare an encroachment agreement for a property?